 Pork tenderloin is one of the most delicious cuts of meat available.
-It’s lean, tender, and can be prepared with any number of delicious flavor combinations.
+It’s lean, tender, and can be prepared with any number of flavor combinations.
 For this recipe, we’ll use a simple BBQ rub that’s both sweet and savory, which accentuates the natural flavors of the pork.
 You won’t be disappointed!

 Make Sure it’s Pork Tenderloin, not Pork Loin